hugoormo/FiBo2SysMLv2/README.md

 * Automated syntax validation for SysML v2 compliance
 * Model import testing to ensure dependency integrity

+## Notes for Contributors

+This configuration plan forms part of the FiBo2SysMLv2 experimental model-based architecture initiative.
+All contributions should align with this configuration management process to ensure consistency and interoperability across the repository.

 _Last updated: October 2025
 Repository Maintainer: [Hugo Ormo]_